vtboyarc/JavaScript_tic_tac_toe/README.md

-First attempt at making a simple tic-tac-toe game with JavaScript, HTML, and CSS.
+First attempt at making a simple tic-tac-toe game with JavaScript (and some JQUERY), HTML, and CSS.
 It is not working correctly (yet)